Consistency of the dynamical high-scale type-I seesaw mechanism: Introduction

+We show that, although it has better stability properties than the fully sequential (3,3) seesaw mechanism, for sizeable magnitudes of the Yukawa couplings the Higgs potential of the minimal (3,1) seesaw becomes unstable even below the seesaw scale.
+The situation can only get worse by having more right-handed neutrinos, in the (3,2) seesaw or in the ``sequential'' (3,3) seesaw.
+In this sense too it makes sense to take such ``missing partner'' (3,1) seesaw as the reference scheme.
+An important implication of this missing partner type-I seesaw is the existence of a lower bound on the neutrinoless double beta decay rate even for normal ordered neutrino masses~\cite{Valle:2020wdf}.

+We then show explicitly that vacuum stability can be improved naturally if one implements spontaneous violation of lepton number.
+This is characterized by the existence of a physical Nambu-Goldstone boson, dubbed majoron~\cite{Chikashige:1980ui,Schechter:1981cv}.
+We show how the extra scalars required to implement spontaneous lepton number violation play a key role to improve stability properties.
+Indeed, their couplings can easily restore stability of the electroweak symmetry breaking even if the lepton number violation scale is high, as required to fit neutrino masses in this case.
+We also analyse the scale at which instability sets in as a function of the magnitude of the Yukawa coupling relevant for generating neutrino mass in (3,1), as well as as the conventional (3,3) seesaw case.

-This work is organized as follows: In Section~\ref{sec:sm-vac} we revisit the vacuum stability problem in the \sm showing that the Higgs quartic coupling becomes negative when RG-evolved to high scales.
-We then show in Section~\ref{sec:seesaw} that the vacuum stability problem becomes much worse in type-I seesaw extensions of the Standard Model.
-In Section~\ref{sec:maj} we look at the Majoron extension of the canonical type-I seesaw.
-In addition to providing a viable dark matter candidate, we show how it helps stabilize the Higgs vacuum, which can be made stable all the way up to Planck scale.
-In Section~\ref{sec:scoto} we look at another simple extension of type-I seesaw, namely the recently proposed scoto-seesaw.
-We show that, apart from providing a WIMP dark matter candidate, this simple extension can also improve vacuum stability up to Planck scale.
+This work is organized as follows: In Section~\ref{sec:sm-vac} we revisit the vacuum stability problem in the \sm showing that the Higgs quartic coupling becomes negative when RGEs-evolved to high scales.
+In Section~\ref{sec:neutr-mass-gener}, we describe the neutrino mass generation in type-I seesaw and type-I seesaw with majoron extensions.
+We then show in Section~\ref{Higgs vacuum stability and neutrino mass} that the vacuum stability problem becomes worse in high-scale type-I seesaw Standard Model extensions.
+We then focus on the majoron extension of the canonical type-I seesaw.
+We show how the majoron helps stabilize the Higgs vacuum, which can be made stable all the way up to Planck scale.
+In addition the majoron could provide a viable dark matter candidate~\cite{Berezinsky:1993fm,Lattanzi:2007ux,Bazzocchi:2008fh,Lattanzi:2013uza,Kuo:2018fgw}, thereby solving another basic problem in particle physics.
 Finally, we conclude and summarize our main results in Section~\ref{sec:summary-discussion}.